NAFTeam/NAFF/docs/Guides/3 Creating Commands.md

 ## I Need More Than 25 Choices

 Looks like you want autocomplete options.
-These dynamically show users choices bases on their input.
+These dynamically show users choices based on their input.
 The downside is that you need to supply the choices on request, making this a bit more tricky to set up.

 To use autocomplete options, set `autocomplete=True` in `@slash_option()`: